United Nations Educational, Scientific and Cultural Organization (UNESCO)

 The intern shall assist in the preparation and follow-up of the 45th session of the World Heritage Committee.
-The intern shall have the opportunity to attend the World Heritage Committee meeting which shall be held either online or in presentia, from 19 to 30 June 2022.
-If the meeting is held in presentia, it shall take place in Kazan, Russian Federation.
-All travel costs related to the intern’s participation in the meeting shall be covered by the interns’ fellowship programme.
+The intern shall have the opportunity to attend the World Heritage Committee meeting, for which the dates and venue have not been determined yet.
+All travel costs related to the intern’s participation in the Committee meeting shall be covered by the interns’ fellowship programme.
 The intern shall undertake the following tasks:

 - Assist in the preparation of the information document on factual errors found by States Parties in the evaluations of nominations by the Advisory Bodies.

 - Assist in the preparation of the draft version of notification letters to be sent to States Parties after the end of the meeting of the World Heritage Committee, in compliance with Paragraph 168 of the Operational Guidelines.